nodetool-ai/nodetool/README.md

 3. **🔌 WebSocket Runner**: Responsible for executing workflows in real-time, maintaining the state of running workflows, and managing the communication between nodes.

 4. **⚙️ Worker**: Performs the actual processing of individual nodes, allowing for parallel execution and scalability.
+Can also call external APIs like OpenAI, Replicate, and others.

 ## Key Features:
 - **Build anything, run from anywhere**: Create your AI workflows in a node-based editor, then run them from anywhere using the API